vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *ahantedantayor aikyaṁ bhāvayan viharet sukham* /

 This drinking, devouring, and rejecting may be taken literally as referring to daily life.
-The Dī, however, understands it as drinking and eating the ritual off erings while rejecting them mentally.
+The Dī , however, understands it as drinking and eating the ritual off erings while rejecting them mentally.

 Acting of one’s own free will is explained as considering that whatever the *sādhaka* wishes, he must consider permitted.
 To realize the unity of I \( *ahanta* , I-ness\) and this \( *idantā* , objectivity\) is to realize the truth of nonduality.